bonigarcia/webdrivermanager/README.md

 ### Resolution cache

 The relationship between browser version and driver version is managed in a internal database called **resolution cache**.
 As of WebDriverManager 4.x, this database is stored in a Java properties file called ``resolution.properties`` located by default in the cache folder (``~/.m2/repository/webdriver``).
 The validity of this relationship (browser version and driver version) is limited by a *time-to-live* (ttl) value.
-By default, this value is 86400 seconds (i.e. 1 day).
+There are two kinds of TTLs.
+First, a TTL for driver versions, with a default value of 86400 seconds (i.e. 1 day).
+Second, a TTL for browser versions, with a default value of 3600 seconds (i.e. 1 hour).

 To resolve the driver version for a given browser, first WebDriverManager try to find out the version of that browser.
 This mechanism depends on the browser (Chrome, Firefox, etc) and the platform (Linux, Windows, Mac).
 For instance, for Chrome in Linux, the command ``google-chrome --version`` is executed in the shell.